agendry-pub/gha-ssc-create-application-version/README.md

 *Required* The base URL for the Fortify Software Security Center instance where your data resides.

 **`ssc_ci_token` OR `ssc_ci_username` + `ssc_ci_password`**
-*Required* Credentials for authenticating to Software Security Center.
+*Optional* Credentials for authenticating to Software Security Center.
 If both methods provided, the Action will choose the Token.
-Strongly recommend use of GitHub Secrets for credential management.
+Strongly recommend use of GitHub Secrets for credential management. \
+If an existing and valid default session exists in the local fcli context, this default session will be used.

 **`ssc_app`**
 *Required* The target SSC application name to create